- 11.1 Outside Activities

 Faculty members are not permitted to receive royalties for the sale of their materials to Missouri State University students.
 In those cases where it is desired to utilize books, plays, compositions and other works of faculty members, the faculty member will be required to renounce his royalty rights on all sales to Missouri State University students.
 The faculty member is responsible for making the appropriate arrangements with the Drago College Store so that he or she is not in violation of the state statute.

 External Utterances and Political Activities

-A faculty member at Missouri State University-West Plains possesses the same constitutional right to free expression as any private American citizen.
+A faculty member at Missouri State University-West Plains possesses the same constitutional right to free expression as any private United States citizen.
 However, a faculty member should not purport to be a spokesperson for the University unless designated as such by the chancellor (see section 3.2).

 Missouri State University faculty members may engage in political activities as long as those activities do not interfere with fulfillment of their professional responsibilities to the University.
 A faculty member may request a leave without pay for such activities such as an election campaign or term of elective office.

-Application for such a leave must be received by the division chair on or before April 1 preceding the beginning of the academic year in which the leave is to be taken.
-The division chair's written recommendation must accompany the faculty member's application prior to a decision by the dean of the college.
+Application for such a leave must be received by the Associate Dean on or before April 1 preceding the beginning of the academic year in which the leave is to be taken.
+The Associate Dean's written recommendation must accompany the faculty member's application prior to a decision by the dean of the college.
 The leave of absence may last no longer than one academic year.

 A leave of absence incident to political activity will be subject in all other determinations to the regulations affecting any leave without pay.
-The conditions for each individual leave will be specified in writing by the dean of the college and a copy of those conditions will be given to the faculty member.
+The conditions for each individual leave will be specified in writing by the Dean of Academic Affairs and a copy of those conditions will be given to the faculty member.
 These conditions will not be used to adversely affect the tenure status of a tenured faculty member.
 However, the time encumbered by a leave without pay will not be counted toward the attainment of tenure.